lunarbase-ai/lunarbase-ai.github.io/docs/workflow.md

 ## Workflow run

-For every workflow run, a new process is created, and it dynamically creates an isolated Python environment with all resources and libraries needed for the execution of every workflow component.
+For every workflow run, a new process is created, and it also dynamically creates an isolated Python environment with all resources and libraries needed for the execution of every workflow component.

 ## Workflow attributes